The Ocala Skatepark opens to the public on Saturday, May 18! Join us for this Grand Opening event!

 Finally, after years of discussion, planning and budgeting, The City of Ocala constructed Ocala's first community skate park in Tuscawilla Park.
 Tuscawilla is ideally situated in downtown Ocala with easy access via automobile, foot, bicycle or public transportation.

-On Wednesday, December 12, 2018, a large crowd of elected officials, CEP members, city employees, media, excited skaters and BMX bikers gathered to witness a moment they had all been waiting on – for years!
+On Wednesday, December 12, 2018, a large crowd of elected officials, CEP members, city employees, media, excited skaters and BMX bikers gathered to witness this isa moment they had all been waiting on – for years!

 The weather could not have been more perfect for the Ocala Skate Park groundbreaking, where Councilman Matthew Wardell, Mayor Kent Guinn and the CEP’s Director of Business Retention Joe Reichel all took to the podium with enthusiasm and support of the new 10,000-square foot street course.